gegko/pytest-django-action/README.md

 - The `--ds=webapp.settings_prod` arg should map to the Django settings module found in your webapp.
 This flag negates the need for a 'pytest.ini' configuration file which points to the settings file in your project.
 See: [Configuring Django settings](https://pytest-django.readthedocs.io/en/latest/configuring_django.html#command-line-option-ds-settings)

 - The `-o python_files=tests.py` arg is used to override the file syntax that pytest uses when looking for you test file.
 Again, this argument negates the need for a 'pytest.ini' config by simply overriding the defauly file syntax.
 See: [changing file syntax](https://docs.pytest.org/en/6.2.x/example/pythoncollection.html#changing-naming-conventions) | [Naming conventions and test discovery](https://docs.pytest.org/en/reorganize-docs/new-docs/user/naming_conventions.html)

+- The `-o django_find_project=false` arg is used to override the default pytest-django project discovery - Instead, we include the directory of the webapp as an environment variable with `env: PYTHONPATH: webapp/src/` (the directory included here should be the folder containing your 'manage.py' file).